suzannejmatthews/aosk/chapter4.md

 ## What did Gerry do wrong?

 As we saw in the previous chapters Gerry found the pet adoption website and contacted their customer service.
 The email he received included some concerning details.
 The person was asking for bank account details, the address from which the email was sent looked far from some official address, and the catalog was available only after contacting the customer service.
 Gerry was actually "cat(ph)fished".

 Usually the term phishing refers to an attacker sending multiple malicious emails to a target in order to induce the target to provide sensitive information.
 Catphising is a variation of this practice.
 This attack usually takes advantage of someone's interests.
+Facebook and other social media websites are a good source of information.
+Gerry's profile on facebook provides many information about his interests.
+You can also check his profile on <a>https://www.facebook.com/profile.php?id=100025922872216</a>

-In our case, an attacker could see that Gerry was looking to adopt a cat.
+In our case, an attacker could see that Gerry had a special interest in cats.
 Based on this information, the attacker created a fake email address and pretended to be the adoption store.
-When Gerry seemed interested in adopting a cat, the attacker tryes to persuade Gerry to send sensitive information.
+When Gerry seemed interested in adopting a new pet, the attacker tryes to persuade Gerry to send sensitive information.

 For our tutorials, this is a story, but it has applicability in real life.
 One should always check twice before doing any action on the internet.

 ## Tips for good password management

 1. **Use a password manager**.
 There are different tools on the internet that manage your passwords.
 They change your passwords frequently with randomly generated strings.
 All your passwords are available to you only.
 Not even the people who maintain the application do not have access to your passwords.
-2. **Use a password generator**.
-Similarly to the password managers, the internet has password generators available.
-These tools provide a random password that you can use.
-In this case, you might want to write your passwords in a notebook or in some hidden and password protected file.
+Examples of good password managers are LastPass and Keepass.

+LastPass is a free password management service that can be used on regular computers as well as on phones.
+The content you have in LastPass (passwords) is protected by a master password.
+Every peace of information is encrypted with many different algorithms.
+In order to encrypt and decrypt you need to have physical access to the device.
+It also supports two-factor authentication.

+KeePass is another free password manager primarily available for Windows.
+It stores usernames, passwords, and even attached files in an encrypted file which is protected by a master password or a key file.
+Its database is stored on the local system.
+KeePass includes two-factor authentication and two-channel auto-type obfuscation for protection against keyloggers.

+2. **Use copy/paste function**.
+If possible, try to use copy and paste the password from you password manager to a website.
+The reason for this is to avoid the keylogger breach.
+A keylogger is a program that runs in the background and memorizes any key you press.
+It continuosly sends reports to its creator.
+Using copy and paste, you can avoid this type of attack.

 3. **Change your passwords frequently**.
 A complicated password does not imply that it cannot be cracked.
 It takes more time, but it is possibly.
 This is the reason why changing passwords regularly becomes important.
 When changing a password, do not use a password that has similarities with the old one (ie. old password: book123, new password: book1122).

 4. **Use two factor authentication where it is available**.
 Most websites offer this option nowadays.
 This requires two methods of authentication in order to access that account.
 For example, you can set up your account to ask for a password from the keyboard, and then to ask for a pin number introduced from your phone.
 In this way if someone discovers your password, that person will not be able to access the account without the pin code.
 This is also usefull for notifications.
 If your phone asks for the pin number and you know you are not the one who introduced the password, you can immediately take action and change your password.